 i.
-Impairment of property, plant and equipment, investment properties, and right-of-use asset
+Impairment of property, plant and equipment, investment properties and right-of-use asset

-At the end of each reporting period, the Company reviews the carrying amounts of its property, plant and equipment, right-of-use asset and intangible assets, excluding goodwill, to determine whether there is any indication that those assets have suffered an impairment loss.
+At the end of each reporting period, the Group reviews the carrying amounts of its tangible and intangible assets, excluding goodwill, to determine whether there is any indication that those assets have suffered an impairment loss.
 If any such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss.
-When it is not possible to estimate the recoverable amount of an individual asset, the Company estimates the recoverable amount of the cash-generating unit to which the asset belongs.
+When it is not possible to estimate the recoverable amount of an individual asset, the Group estimates the recoverable amount of the cash-generating unit to which the asset belongs.
 Corporate assets are allocated to the individual cash-generating units on a reasonable and consistent basis of allocation.